Nomination of patients (EPS)

 GP practices may need to update to see the latest features on their system.

-EMIS are working on the development of the feature.
-Other prescribing system suppliers may consider piloting and rolling out the feature in future.
+Other prescribing system suppliers (Vision and Microtest) may consider piloting and rolling out the feature in future.
 GP practices make developments partially based on what is being requested by GP practice staff.

 The use of EPS Phase 4 enables use of EPS even for those patients who do not have or do not wish to have an EPS nomination.
 Nominated patients may also request Phase 4 prescriptions e.g. for urgent prescriptions which need dispensing even if their usual pharmacy is closed.